u-boot/u-boot/doc/develop/driver-model/design.rst

 Activation/probe
 ^^^^^^^^^^^^^^^^

+To save resources devices in U-Boot are probed lazily.
+U-Boot is a bootloader, not an operating system.
+Many devices are never used during an U-Boot run, and probing them takes time, requires memory, may add delays to the main loop, etc.

+The device should be probed by the uclass code or generic device code (e.g. device_find_global_by_ofnode()).
+Uclasses differ but two common use cases can be
+seen:

+   1. The uclass is asked to look up a specific device, such as SPI bus 0, first chip select - in this case the returned device should be activated.

+   2. The uclass is asked to perform a specific function on any device that supports it, eg. reset the board using any sysreset that can be found - for this case the core uclass code provides iterators that activate each device before returning it, and the uclass typically implements a walk function that iterates over all devices of the uclass and tries to perform the requested function on each in turn until succesful.

-When a device needs to be used, U-Boot activates it, by first reading ofdata as above and then following these steps (see device_probe()):
+To activate a device U-Boot first reads ofdata as above and then follows these steps (see device_probe()):

    1. All parent devices are probed.
 It is not possible to activate a device unless its predecessors (all the way up to the root device) are activated.
       This means (for example) that an I2C driver will require that its bus be activated.

    2. The device's probe() method is called.
 This should do anything that is required by the device to get it going.
 This could include checking that the hardware is actually present, setting up clocks for the hardware and setting up hardware registers to initial values.
 The code in probe() can access:

       - platform data in dev->plat (for configuration)
       - private data in dev->priv (for run-time state)
       - uclass data in dev->uclass_priv (for things the uclass stores about this device)

       Note: If you don't use priv_auto then you will need to allocate the priv space here yourself.
 The same applies also to plat_auto.
 Remember to free them in the remove() method.

    3. The device is marked 'activated'

    4. The uclass's post_probe() method is called, if one exists.
 This may cause the uclass to do some housekeeping to record the device as activated and 'known' by the uclass.

 Running stage
 ^^^^^^^^^^^^^